-- → : Zoom in the current horizontal axis;

-- : Zoom out the current horizontal axis;

-- 1+ : Zoom in the current vertical axis;

-- ↑- : Zoom out the current vertical axis;

-- Copy the Line Profile window's content to the clipboard;

-- Capture the image in the Line Profile window as a new numbered image;

-- 🛃 :Save the Line Profile image in png or bmp format;

-- Export the current Y axis values of R,G,B and brightness to the \.txt file(check to select).

-- Solution: The second second
+- : Zoom in the current horizontal axis; - : Zoom out the current horizontal axis; - †+ : Zoom in the current vertical axis; - † : Zoom out the current vertical axis; - ightharpoonup : Copy the Line Profile window's content to the clipboard; - : Capture the image in the Line Profile window as a new numbered image; - : Save the Line Profile image in png or bmp format; - : Export the current Y axis values of R,G,B and brightness to the .txt file(check to select). - : Open the windows color dialog to set the background color of the profile window;

 Only when the line is selected, the Line Profile can be painted in the window.
-Using Object Select button 🕟 on the toolbar to select the line over the image or video window.
+Using Object Select button on the toolbar to select the line over the image or video window.